The Teaching Hub Virtual Assistant is available now.

 The Teaching Hub comprises over 260 guidance articles and 60 pages of information at the start of September 2024.
 It has been trained on all this information.
 As our content is regularly updated, it is ‘re-trained’ on a weekly basis to ensure new and updated pages and articles are included.

 This issue is less prevalent than it used to be, but it is possible the assistant will ‘invent’ information.
 This is most common if you persist with a specific line of questioning.
+As the assistant is prompted to suggest links to relevant hub pages, it may ‘make them up’ if specific requests for links are made.
 Every conversation is logged to help us identify when this occurs and refine the responses, but it is not possible to completely eradicate this issue at this time.

 The assistant has ‘fair use’ limits in place.
 If you are using our site as a guest (I.e. You are not logged into the Hub using your Bath credentials) a strict fair use limit is imposed to avoid abuse of the system.
-When you are logged into your Bath University account, the assistant will allow a significant number of interactions every 24 hours.
-These limits may change at any time and will be reviewed at the end of the trial period based on user feedback and costings.
+When you are logged into your University of Bath account, the assistant will allow a significant number of interactions every 24 hours.
+These limits may change at any time without notice.

 Please use the assistant feedback form – It’s on the page you’re reading now!